pagalvin/tsbook/chapter05_ComplexTypes.md

 }
 ```
 That code defines a new interface called "myInterface".
-It's empty, but valid.
+It's an empty interface, but valid[^2].

 Variables can now declare their type as being that interface: